 Oxford is ideally placed for the combined study of Classics and Oriental Studies, not least in the numerous and varied teaching staff in each faculty, and the resources of the Ashmolean Museum and the Sackler Library.

-Students develop good linguistic and analytical abilities and will thus be very attractive to employers from a wide variety of sectors.
-Knowledge of a modern language opens up opportunities for careers with international companies or organisations.
-The Languages Work website has further information about such careers.
+Students develop good linguistic and analytical abilities and will be very attractive to employers from a wide variety of sectors.
+Knowledge of a modern language opens up opportunities for careers with international companies and organisations.

 |Classics with Oriental Studies|